AnjaGuillory/GoBowl/GroupProject/Docs/DesignDocument.md

 As the functionality at this point is quite simple, the design revolves around a single "controller" that provides the required business logic.

+### 2.0 MVC Architecture

+In order to adhere, roughly, to a MVC architecture, the following approach is taken:

+1. Activities are used as Views.
+For simplicity, each page of the application is represented by a standalone activity.
+The activities call the controller to perform the business logic of the application, and the controller indicates to the activities how they should transition to the next activity.
+2. There is a central application controller class `BowlingSystem` which is the single point of interface for the views.
+3. The models are based upon an abstract `DatabaseEntity` object which works with an underlying `Persistence` class that provides the direct access to the SQLite database.
+The `DatabaseEntity` class provides generic CRUD functionality (well, not so much D).

 ### 2.1 Component Diagram